'NI have nothing to lose and everything to gain'

 The defeat, followed by confirmation we were out, was a bit of a sucker punch.
 I think, on the night, Austria were deserved winners and we just didn't have enough in the final third to get something out of the game.

-Last up we have England, and we have nothing to prove and everything to gain.
+Last up we have England and we have nothing to prove and everything to gain.
 The underdog tag hasn't changed, the pressure is on the opposition team every time.

 It's hard not to be a bit scared by England's performance against Norway.
-The Lionesses were ruthless and didn't let up at all.
+The Lionesses were ruthless in their 8-0 win and didn't let up at all.

-I think Norway were architects of their own downfall and it was a really bad night all round for then.
-I'm sure they have never played that badly and I don't think England have ever played that well.
-It was the perfect storm.
+I think Norway were architects of their own downfall and it was a really bad night all round for them.
+I'm sure they have never played that badly and I don't think England have ever played that well - it was the perfect storm.

 Friday will be a tough night but we know where we stand.
-England are a world-class team and there is no downplaying their favourite's tag after their demolition job against Norway.
+England are a world-class team and there is no downplaying their favourites tag after their demolition job against Norway.

 England have the pressure off a bit now they have already qualified, so it could be a more free performance which maybe isn't the best news for us.
 Would they be more tense if they needed a win?
 I'm not so sure, but I've no doubt it will be a relaxed England side.

-It's a tough game either way, and I think Northern Ireland have to match that, come out and be a bit more relaxed.
+It's a tough game either way and I think Northern Ireland have to match that, come out and be a bit more relaxed too.

 It is 11 v 11 regardless of the result they had against Norway.
 It is a different game and anything can happen.

-There may be no chance of progressing but there is still so much to play for.
-They will still go that extra mile as it's the final game, you are going to be playing in front of a packed stadium and even when there is nothing left in the tank they will find that extra reserve within them to give it everything for 90 minutes.
+There may be no chance of progressing but there is still so much to play for and they will still go that extra mile.
+As it's the final game, you are going to be playing in front of a packed stadium and even when there is nothing left in the tank they will find that extra reserve within them to give it everything for 90 minutes.

 It's a last chance.
 They will go out and give it absolutely everything.